SHORTLISTED FOR THE WILDERNESS SOCIETY’S ENVIRONMENTAL AWARD FOR CHILDREN’S LITERATURE 2019

 Note from Cristy: I wrote this book to share my family’s camping joy, my passion for bush-walking, and my confusion about how to be a good parent in this age of internet-addiction (I’ve already checked my phone about 20 times today).
-It’s funny and exciting and I hope it gets out out on the track!
+It’s funny and exciting and I hope it encourages you to get out on the track!

 Enjoy the read 🙂